DancingCats/project-manager/README.md

 # project-manager
-Ruby app which helps in project managing.
+Ruby app which helps in project management.